 This one probably seems quite obvious.
 Google Translate’s app is more of a travel app than an adventure app.
 It can be incredibly useful if you’re going somewhere where you don’t speak the language.
 The great thing about it is that you can “download languages”.
 This then means you can access the entire dictionary of that particular language offline.
 So if you’re going to France, download ‘French’ and then you can look up any phrase you think of at any given time while you’re away.
 You won’t even need to use the data on your phone to do so.
 This can be useful for everything from translating signs and menus to translating phrases into the native tongue of your travel spot.
 So you can communicate with the locals and learn a little while you’re away.
 If you find yourself needing to chat to somebody without a common language, this app could just save your adventure!

 Geocaching is one of those things that people have preconceptions about.
 Some think it’s for kids.
 Others think it’s for old people.
 Others think it’s for bushcraft or tech nerds (who tend to be somewhere in between that age bracket).
 What that proves more than anything else is that preconceptions, by and large, are normally wrong.
+Even about outdoor adventure apps.

 Geocaching is a game where you use your phone GPS to seek out containers called “geocaches”, or just “caches”.
 The caches are hidden at specific co-ordinates around the world.
 If you find one, you’ll find a small waterproof container, logbook and a pencil with it.
 You sign the log to prove you found it, then go get another one.
 You’ll also often get a larger container, like Tupperware, alongside it containing trinkets for trading.
 The idea might seem a bit farfetched at first, but if you try geocaching you’re probably going to get hooked.
 It’s a tale as old as time.
 Or as old as geocaching has been around, at least.
 Which is roughly since the Millenium.
 If you’ve ever felt slightly resentful that you don’t get to go on any treasure hunts anymore because you’re now an “adult”, Geocaching is for you.
 It’s pretty much just a big treasure hunt.
 But across the world and constant.